saifur-sagor/Assignment-10-client-side/README.md

 ✅ User Authentication (Email/Password + Google)
 ✅ Private Routes for Dashboard and Course Management
 ✅ Add, Update, Delete, and View Courses (CRUD)
-✅ Filter courses by category
 ✅ View course details with instructor info
 ✅ Enroll in courses and manage enrolled courses
 ✅ Responsive design for mobile, tablet, and desktop
-✅ Animated home page sections using Framer Motion / AOS
+✅ Animated all pages AOS
 ✅ Toast notifications for success/error messages

 ---